Cong Ji

 At the first turning point, elementary school to middle school

-I was in one of the best elementary schools in Tianjin, and academic studies are so easy for me (compared to the piano, which is probably one of many positive results if your kids play the piano).
-With my learning ability and passion for liberal arts, maths and science, unlike a typical pianist’s path, I didn’t apply for the Conservatory Affiliated Middle School.
+I was in one of the best elementary schools in Tianjin, and academic studies were so easy for me (compared to the piano, which is probably one of many positive results if your kids play the piano).
+With my learning ability and passion for liberal arts, maths, and science, unlike a typical pianist’s path, I didn’t apply for the Conservatory Affiliated Middle School.
 My parents think it’s better for my future, as a well-rounded musician, to learn more academic knowledge.
-I was admitted to one of the top schools in my city, and spent three years of studying at Tianjin Yaohua (Huaxing) Middle School.
+I was admitted to one of the top schools in my city and spent three years studying at Tianjin Yaohua (Huaxing) Middle School.

-At the second turning point, Tianjin Nankai high school or Tianjin Conservatory Affiliated high school?
+At the second turning point, is Tianjin Nankai High School or Tianjin Conservatory Affiliated High School?

 I got into the Conservatory Affiliated High School during my junior year of middle school (before the Chinese SSAT), but I also did well in "SSAT" exam.
-So I, myself (also supported by my parents), decided to further my liberal arts, maths and science education at the top Tianjin Nankai High School, where the first Chinese Premier Zhou En’lai graduated in 1913.
-I chose Science as my concentration at the end of the freshman year (which we had to decide, either liberal arts or science).
-One year later, those questions comes back again, university or conservatory?
-Tianjin Nankai High School attracts lots of top students all over the city and the towns around.
-As in New York city, peer pressure of studying in top high schools is higher than other schools in Tianjin.
+So I, (also supported by my parents), decided to further my liberal arts, maths, and science education at the top Tianjin Nankai High School, where the first Chinese Premier Zhou En’lai graduated in 1913.
+I chose Science as my concentration at the end of my freshman year (which we had to decide, either liberal arts or science).
+One year later, those questions come back again, university or conservatory?
+Tianjin Nankai High School attracts lots of top students from all over the city and the towns around.
+As in New York city, peer pressure to study in top high schools is higher than other schools in Tianjin.
 I did fine in my high school studies, but not as top as in my earlier education.
 I remember the best I scored was when I ranked 15/50 in my class, and 149 out of 450 in my year (I don't remember the worst, lol).
-At sophomore, I hesitated what major I am interested in for the college, what I would like to pursue as a lifetime career.
+At sophomore year, I hesitated about what major I was interested in for the college, and what I would like to pursue as a lifetime career.
 Unfortunately and fortunately, in China, high school students need to form some idea of majors/career they want to study in college.

 At the third turning point, university or conservatory?
 Pursuing music as a major or music special students admitted to a university? –It has to be determined during the last high school year.

 In China, the major studied in college is mostly determined at the entrance exam (Chinese SAT), transferring major (within college) after admission is possible but it's very limited and not easy.
-My parents persuaded me to pursue music as a major (applying for conservatory) since my sophomore year, however, I was not confident to compete with the students from the conservatory affiliated school.
+My parents persuaded me to pursue music as a major (applying for conservatory) during my sophomore year, however, I was not confident to compete with the students from the conservatory-affiliated school.
 Most of their time is about studying music, and practice.
 Most of my time in high school was about studying maths, science, liberal arts and doing exercises, although I did participate competitions during the summer and took irregular lessons through my middle and high school.
-Meanwhile, I was not familiar with the majors offered in general university and college either, what does the major really study?
+Meanwhile, I was not familiar with the majors offered in general universities and colleges either, what does the major study?
 What to do after graduation? etc. That's an illusion for most high school students in China.

 A significant person in my life told me, and I always give credit for him, who really awoke me,